 Following the specific laws for car seats is the first step, but true safety involves a few more best practices.
 These extra rules help cover situations the law might not specify, giving you more confidence that your little ones are protected on every ride.
 From where they sit in the car to what you do on long trips, these tips will help you cover all your bases.
 If an accident does happen, knowing you took every precaution can provide peace of mind.
 Should you need guidance after a collision, our team is here to help you understand your personal injury rights.

-Why the Back Seat Is Safest
+Why the Back Seat Is Always Safest

 There’s a good reason you see so many “baby on board” signs on back windows.
 The back seat is simply the safest place for a child to be.
 In fact, the Missouri State Highway Patrol notes that federal safety experts recommend all children under 12 ride in the back.
 The main reason is that it puts them as far away as possible from the force of a frontal collision, which is the most common type of crash.
 It also keeps them clear of front airbags, which deploy with enough force to seriously injure a small child.
 So, whenever possible, make it a non-negotiable rule: kids ride in the back.

-Tips for Families with Multiple Kids
+Juggling Car Seats: Tips for Multiple Kids

 Juggling multiple kids and car seats can feel like a game of Tetris.
 If you have three children who need to be in the back, it can be a tight squeeze.
 The priority is ensuring each child has the correct restraint.
 If your car doesn’t have a lap and shoulder belt for a middle seat, preventing the use of a booster, the Highway Patrol says a child can use just the lap belt.
 However, it’s always best to consult your vehicle’s owner’s manual for specific guidance on car seat placement.
 If you’re struggling to make it all fit, consider visiting a car seat inspection station for professional help.

-Traveling Safely with a Car Seat
+How to Travel Safely with a Car Seat

 Before you hit the road, especially for a long trip, it’s smart to double-check your child’s car seat.
 The Missouri Department of Transportation emphasizes that you should always ensure your child is in the correct seat for their age, size, and weight.
 Give the seat a quick wiggle test to make sure it’s still installed tightly, and check that the harness straps are snug.
 If you’re traveling by plane, look for an FAA-approved car seat to use on the flight.
 And remember, never leave a child unattended in a vehicle, even for a minute.
 These small checks can make a big difference in keeping your family safe.